National Construction Code changes

 The National Construction Code (NCC) is a document that details technical guidelines for the design, construction and performance of buildings in Australia.
 The code also covers plumbing and drainage systems.
-It's a unifying standard that creates one cohesive code.
+Australia's primary set of building regulations, it's a unifying standard that creates one cohesive code.
+It is updated every three years by the Australia Building Codes Board (ABCB) in collaboration with the Australian Government and each State and Territory Government.

-The NCC covers minimum standards for health, safety, accessibility and sustainability for buildings.
-The NCC standards align with global sustainability goals by promoting energy efficient design and environmentally responsible construction.
+The NCC building code covers minimum standards for health, safety, accessibility and sustainability for buildings.
+In alignment with global sustainability goals, the NCC standards promote energy-efficient design and environmentally responsible construction.
+For homebuilders and homebuyers, an NCC-compliant home means:

 From the design and specifications to the materials used, the NCC shapes every aspect of the building process.
 The NCC encompasses a wide range of residential building types including houses, townhouses and other types of single-family dwellings.